Ziynet Sali: 2017–present: "Ağlar mıyım? Ağlamam", "Magic" and "Deli Divanenim"

 In January 2017, she collaborated with Enbe Orkestrası on the band's single "Bir Melekten Hediye", and she appeared on its music video which was released by DMC.
 At the Istanbul University 1453 Awards on 18 May 2017, she won the Female Musician of the Year award.
 In October of the same year, another single "Ağlar mıyım?
 Ağlamam" was released by DMC with an accompanying music video.
 In November, her first English language single "Magic" that features Anthony Johnson and its music video were released by DMC.
 In December 2017, she received nominations for the Pop Singer of the Year-Female, and the Song of the Year by "Bir Melekten Hediye" (with Enbe Orkestrası) and "Yağmur" (with Ozan Doğulu) at the 44th Golden Butterfly Awards.
 In May 2018, her single "Deli Divanenim" which was written and composed by Sezen Aksu was released by DMC.
 Sali won the Best Foreign Single of the Year award at the Best of Kültür Awards on 7 June 2018.
 In August 2018, DMC released her single "Hadi Hoppalara" featuring Berk Coşkun, with the music video of the single.

 On 6 February 2019 she released a cover version and an accompanying music video of Bob Marley's "No Woman, No Cry" (1974) on YouTube, as a tribute to mark his 74th birthday.
 On 14 March a cover version of Ferdi Tayfur's song "Bana da Söyle" (1991) was released by DMC, with an accompanying music video.
 The song ranked first on Turkey's official music chart for five consecutive weeks.

 On 10 February 2020 DMC released Sali's single "Ömrüm" ahead of the 2020 Valentine's Day.
 The song was written by Tuğçe Ören Nihat Odabaşı directed its music video, in which Sali's husband also appeared.
 The song will be included in her upcoming album that will be released by March 2020.

 Music style

-Beginning since her first album, she started to work on Greek music.
+Beginning since her first album, she started to work on Greek language music.
 While she was performing rebetiko songs formerly, Sali is performing pop songs currently.